Wells Fargo Propel American Express® card review

 For example, the Citi® Double Cash Card offers a generous flat cash back rate and an introductory APR offer on balance transfers, but comes with no sign-up bonus or introductory APR on new purchases.
 You’ll also miss out on bonus rewards in specific categories, as every purchase earns the same percentage of cash back.
 While this offers convenience, used on its own, a flat rate card may not be the best way to maximize your rewards earnings.

-Meanwhile, the Chase Freedom Unlimited® offers a solid sign-up bonus and ongoing rewards in quite a few popular categories like travel through Chase, dining and drugstores, as well as 1.5 percent back on all other spending.
+Meanwhile, the Chase Freedom Unlimited® offers a solid sign-up bonus and ongoing rewards in quite a few popular categories like travel through Chase, dining and drugstores, as well as 1.5 percent back on other spending.
 However, you’ll only get an introductory APR offer on purchases, not balance transfers.

 With the Propel, you’ll only earn 1 point per $1 spent on regular purchases, but you get a wider selection of bonus rewards categories and the benefit of a 0 percent introductory APR on both purchases and balance transfers for 12 months, followed by a variable APR of 14.49 percent to 24.99 percent.

 Best cards to pair with the Wells Fargo Propel American Express® Card